Sheldon-Lloyd/Cyber.Beast/comic/cyber-fighter/outline.md

 Mack reveals that Max did not kill him he traded places with him so the he could be free from the Cyber.Beast.
 Yaharia took half of the Cyber.Beast by turning off her limiter so that she could absorb it.

-However Airiona did not lie Yaharia CSD stopped recording after she sacrificed her self to tame the Cyber.Beast so she does know role therefore Airiona wouldn't know either
+However Spike did not lie Yaharia CSD stopped recording after she sacrificed her self to tame the Cyber.Beast so she does know role therefore Spike wouldn't know either

 Just when it seems all hope is lost, Max appears and has fully tamed his Cyber.Beast.
-The first person he saves is Airiona who is surprised by this.
+The first person he saves is Spike who is surprised by this.

-Max fights and Defeats the Cyber.Beast by using the Cyber.Beast of everyone else and maybe pair it with his newfound berserker abilities but unlike Airiona he does not forcefully take their power
+Max fights and Defeats the Cyber.Beast by using the Cyber.Beast of everyone else and maybe pair it with his newfound berserker abilities but unlike Spike he does not forcefully take their power

-Airiona asks Max why he saved him after all he did.
+Spike asks Max why he saved him after all he did.
 Max again states he realized his fault in the situation and elaborates
 - I told you its not your fault
-- Ignoring Airiona instead of being his mentor and leading him
+- Ignoring Spike instead of being his mentor and leading him
-- Not listen to Airionas advice
+- Not listen to Spikes advice
 - focusing on his self in stead of using his new status to elevate others

-Airiona: Why did you save me after everything I did
+Spike: Why did you save me after everything I did

 Max: I told you already.
 This is my fault everything I shouldn't have ignored you I should have guided you and most of all...

-Images are shown of Max ignoring Airiona, not listing to Airiona's advise,
+Images are shown of Max ignoring Spike, not listing to Spike's advise,

-Max(Max smiles wiping Airiona's tears):  Everything you said you never wanted any of it.
+Max(Max smiles wiping Spike's tears):  Everything you said you never wanted any of it.
 You wanted your father.
 The father I took from you.
 I promise you I will fix all of this

-Max asks Airiona to stop the Cyber.Beast who says he doesn't know how or Aarock speaks for him
+Max asks Spike to stop the Cyber.Beast who says he doesn't know how or Aarock speaks for him

-Max is no longer fighting for fame and instead after watch the suffering that Airiona and Aarock went through wants to win in order to change the world one in which Cybervators and Citizens have equal opportunity.
+Max is no longer fighting for fame and instead after watch the suffering that Spike and Aarock went through wants to win in order to change the world one in which Cybervators and Citizens have equal opportunity.
 This will reverse the artificial oppression created by pass generations

 Max makes it to the final round of the championship equipped with his new tech.
-Max is approached by Airiona to use his tech that he created Max kindly agrees to distribute it.
+Max is approached by Spike to use his tech that he created Max kindly agrees to distribute it.
 He promises to start a new company called Cytek upon wining the championships

 ## Act 3
 ### 10. The Road Back
 Episodes: 35, 36, 37, 39, 39, 40, 41, 42

-- Citizens speculate if Airiona will get the same treatment as other Cyber.Fighter that are usually Cybervator.
+- Citizens speculate if Spike will get the same treatment as other Cyber.Fighter that are usually Cybervator.

   Cybervator are normally punished beyond being striped of their Cyber.Beast and forced to be nothing more than a citizen as they are blacklisted by other teams.